 We work collaboratively with stakeholders and design teams to ensure the effective translation of service / department requirements into the built environment, ensuring that form follows function.

-Our professionals have unsurpassed experience in authoring and leading the diverse range of processes to develop robust business cases which have clearly defined objectives, governance, service need, options analysis, scope definition, budgets, program, risk and change management parameters.
+We are adept at authoring and leading the diverse range of processes to develop robust business cases which have clearly defined objectives, governance, service need, options analysis, scope definition, budgets, program, risk and change management parameters.

 We understand the importance of assessing whether a capital or recurrent investment has achieved its intended objectives, and have a multi-disciplinary team with strong experience in undertaking comprehensive post occupancy evaluations.